abilandz/PH8124/Lecture_5/Lecture_5.md

 someCommand && { command1 && command2 && ... ; }
 ```

 Note the mandatory trailing semicolon ```;``` within code block in this context.
-This is important, because you need to indicate that ```}``` is not an argument to the last command within the code block &mdash; the last command input is terminated with semicolon ```;```.
+This is important because you need to indicate that ```}``` is not an argument to the last command within the code block &mdash; the last command input is terminated with semicolon ```;```.

 **Brace expansion**

 We close this section with a side remark on curly braces.
-Besides being used to mark the code blocks, curly braces are also used in a completely different context to define programmatically the sequences, via the so-called _brace expansion_.
+Besides being used to mark the code blocks, curly braces are also used in a completely different context to define programmatically the sequences via the so-called _brace expansion_.

 The syntax to generate sequences by using the brace expansion is demonstrated with the following concrete examples: